-training data due to the increasing number of weights, i. e. expressivity; however, when applying the trained weights to testing data, the noise directly translates into poorer performance.
-As a consequence the best performance of the experimental block strongly depends on N_w , which has to be optimized to balance information extraction and noise reduction.
+The deviation of the performance of training and testing occurs because the training becomes dominated by a generic property of a physical system-the noise.
+For ultracold gases, this is ultimately given by the shot noise due to the finite number of particles.
+With binning, this noise level is reduced since adjacent pixels are averaged.
+Because fewer pixels are averaged as the number of bins increases, the noise on the density profiles increases as well.
+This increase of noise can be partially compensated in the training data due to the increasing number of weights, i.e., expressivity; however, when applying the trained weights to testing data, the noise directly translates into poorer performance.
+As a consequence, the best performance of the experimental block strongly depends on N_w , which has to be optimized to balance information extraction and noise reduction.
 This is system specific and has to be determined for a chosen physical system.
-In Machine Learning, this phenomenon is known as the bias-variance trade-off or decomposition [10, Chapter 3.2].
+In machine learning, this phenomenon is known as the bias-variance trade-off or decomposition [10, Chap.
+3.2].